backend-developers-ltd/ComputeHorde/miner/envs/runner/README.md

 The `watchtower` container may update:
 1) core services in `docker-compose.yml` (like `app` or `worker`), and
 2) `backenddevelopersltd/compute-horde-miner-runner` container itself, which will automatically update ALL the other containers.

-It is expected that only core services will be updated from time to time, but if infrastructure update is required, it will be done by auto-updating `backenddevelopersltd/compute-horde-miner-runner` container.